Jacqueline Patterson’s Key to Success

 I couldn’t take care of the rest of the world.

-I turned my phone so I could … read the rest. . .
+I turned my phone so I could no longer see the blinking light.

 This week’s guest blogger is my beautiful friend and prayer partner, Beckie Lindsey.